revision: 2026年3月25日 6:01:23

 > I can't successfully patch using ReVanced Manager on my device, but I don't have a PC.
 So what can I do?

-- You have 2 options:
+- You have other options:

 - if you have a secondary device or someone else's device that you can borrow, you can try patching from there and export the patched apk to your device afterwards